10up/10up-toolkit/packages/toolkit/README.md

 10up-toolkit build
 ```

 Builds CSS and JavaScript files.
 This uses the 10up configuration for Webpack.
-Check out the entry points below to see what is built.
+Check out the entry points below to see what is builds.

 ```
 10up-toolkit start